jeffeehsiung/Lane_detection_LiDAR/report.md

 - **Cost Function for Lane Fidelity**: Additional aspect of the my approach is the cost function defined within the Polynomial Regression class.
 This function, `cost`, not only considers the mean squared error between the modeled and actual lane widths across a range of x-values but also includes a penalty term for deviations from parallelism between the left and right lane boundaries.
 The aim is to ensure that the detected lanes are not only accurate in terms of position but also consistent in width and parallel to each other.

 ## 3. Results
-The algorithm was tested on all datasets provided by Seoul Robotics.
+The algorithm was tested on all datasets provided by Seoul Robotics[1].
 The preprocessing and lane detection methods demonstrated high effectiveness in isolating and accurately modeling lane lines.
 Comparative analysis with ground truth data showed that the dynamically created grid allows the polynomial to align closely with the actual lanes, indicating the algorithm's reliability.

 <p align="center">
     <img src="images/ego_lane_detection.png" width="500" height="200">